Hotel Fire from Joe Dunn.

 had spread from one small area on one floor of the ‘

-It may seem to be a pretty tedious routine to check out the location of the fire fighting facilities and escape routes when checking into a hotel after a long flight; but when you watch a drama like this unfolding in front of you, it suddenly becomes very relevant and is certainly food for thought.
+It may seem to be a pretty tedious routine; to check out the location of the fire fighting facilities and escape routes when checking into a hotel after a long flight.
+But having watched a drama like this unfolding, it's necessity is beyond doubt.

 I reflected as I watched the fire develop and the stranded people in their helplessness.
-Should they jump ?
-Some did; and died.
-Should they chance the use of a high speed lift before electrical power failed ?
+Should they jump?
+Some did - and died.
+Should they chance the use of a high-speed lift before electrical power fails?
 Absolutely NOT.
 Other questions are less easy to answer and there is no correct solution.
-Should they have run down or walked up the emergency stairs, assuming that they could find the stairs in the dense smoke ?
-Should they have stayed put in their rooms in the hope of a later rescue ?
-Should they break their window glass to get more ventilation and risk showering those below who were trying to fight the fire with shards of deadly glass ?
+Should they have run down or walked up the emergency stairs, assuming that they could find the stairs in the dense smoke?
+Should they have stayed put in their rooms in the hope of a later rescue?
+Should they break their window glass to get more ventilation and risk showering those below who were trying to fight the fire with shards of deadly glass?
 I don’t think so.
 Every window which happened to be open in the multi-story building was ‘drawing’ copious amounts of thick black smoke from the guts of the dying building and exhausting it through the open windows to the atmosphere.
-Should they have sealed their rooms with wet towels or blankets around the door and filled up the bath with water to cool down later when the heat became intolerable ?
-Should they somehow block up their personal air-conditioning grilles to prevent choking to death ?
+Should they have sealed their rooms with wet towels or blankets around the door and filled up the bath with water to cool down later when the heat became intolerable?
+Should they somehow block up their personal air-conditioning grilles to prevent choking to death?
 Not much of an option, but possibly the best one because there are no guarantees of a rescue before the fire comes up to meet you !

 Only a few elements are very certain about this particular type of tragedy.
 You are almost totally on your own in the scenario; to make your own judgments using your wits and your own reactions.
 You have no time to waste if you are going to get yourself out and alert your colleagues; before that option is quickly lost.

-Following extensive repairs, the hotel tower complex was re-opened under a different name nearly three years later.
-That hotel building is now called The Bangkok Intercontinental.
+Following extensive repairs, the hotel President Tower complex in Bangkok was re-opened under a different name nearly three years after this fire.
+It's now called The Bangkok Intercontinental.